servactory/servactory/README.md

 ### Preparation

-We recommend that you first prepare the following files in your project.
+As a first step, it is recommended to prepare the base class for further inheritance.

 #### ApplicationService::Errors